Skip to content

 Leading with the Local

-I think of a woman I met in the Wayúu territory, who survived a brutal massacre.
+I recall a woman in the Wayúu territory, who survived a brutal massacre.
 She escaped a mass killing by jumping over bodies and hiding in bushes… She had grabbed hold of her daughters while doing so and managed to save them too.
 But it was very hard for her to start speaking about this.
 Through knitting the mochila testimony bags in our program, she gradually became able to share her experience.
 Surrounded by others – a small group of 10-20 people like her – she, little by little, got relief.
 Later, through our program, she was able to meet with the Truth Commission on her first trip to Bogota.

 Darío Colmenares Millán